- Yoga & Ayurveda Reisen

-For ten days we will take part in the everyday life of a rural little ashram in the middle of the Rajasthan desert.
-In addition, there is a varied offer consisting of yoga classes, workshops, meditation, relaxation exercises and massages.
+For nine days we will participate in the daily life of a small rural ashram in the middle of the Rajasthan desert.
+In addition, there is a varied offer consisting of yoga lessons, workshops, meditation, relaxation exercises and massages.
 The program is framed by healthy meals, lots of relaxation and time for yourself, as well as the evening fire ceremony in the temple complex.

-The yoga Retreat is accompanied by the yoga teacher Sarah, who herself has lived in India for many years and likes to return to the little Shri Jasanth Ashram again and again in order to gather new strength and intensify her yoga practice.
-In addition, there will be other yoga teachers who will teach classes and workshops.
+The yoga journey is accompanied by the yoga teacher Sarah, who herself has lived in India for many years and likes to return to the little ashram again and again in order to gather new strength and intensify her yoga practice.
+In addition, there will be other yoga teachers who will take over individual lessons.

-You can also participate in the retreat for only one week or organize a subsequent Rajasthan or Kerala tour with or without yoga classes.
+You can also take part in the retreat for only one week or organize a subsequent Rajasthan or Kerala tour with or without yoga lessons.

-Participants will be picked up at the airport and taken to the nearby hotel. (-/-/-)
+Participants will be picked up at the airport and taken to the nearby hotel.
+If you arrive early, you can take a small organized tour of Delhi (extra charge). -/-/-

 Day 2 Journey to ashram